 The Fund for Democratic Communities is a Greensboro, North Carolina based limited-life foundation supporting community-based initiatives that foster authentic democracy and make communities better places to live.
-Founded in 2007, we’ve made over $5 million in grants and provided over 100,000 hours in technical assistance to support grassroots democratic efforts, primarily focused in the Southeastern U.S., North Carolina, and Greensboro, our home town.
+Founded in 2007, we made over $11 million in grants and provided over 100,000 hours in technical assistance to support grassroots democratic efforts, primarily focused in the Southeastern U.S., North Carolina, and Greensboro, our home town.

-We’re a small fund, but we’re trying to make tangible progress in building a more just, democratic, and sustainable South before we end operations in 2020.
-Our decision to sunset, rather than exist in perpetuity like most foundations, allows us to bring more financial resources to bear faster.
-Recognizing the limits of our time and resources, we focus primarily on two things: 1) building models and infrastructure for the world we want, and 2) supporting institutions and movements that build economic democracy, especially finance and development infrastructure that supports cooperative enterprises and community ownership.
+In 2010, we made the decision to move all our resources to support community controlled projects by the end of 2020.
+We were a small fund, but we were trying to to make tangible progress in building a more just, democratic, and sustainable South before we ended our operations.
+Our decision to sunset, rather than exist in perpetuity like most foundations, allowed us to bring more financial resources to bear faster.
+Recognizing the limits of our time and resources, we focused primarily on two things: 1) building models and infrastructure for the world we want, and 2) supporting institutions and movements that build economic democracy, especially finance and development infrastructure that supports cooperative enterprises and community ownership.

-As a result of our response to COVID-19, F4DC’s sunset is coming several months sooner than originally planned.
+As a result of our response to COVID-19, F4DC’s sunset came several months sooner than originally planned.
 Click below to learn more.

 Creating Infrastructure for a Values-Based Financial Commons